On this page:

-The major differences between Lite, Standard and Professional editions are the supported backup types.
+The major differences between Lite, Standard and Professional editions are the supported backup types and destinations.

 Somehow I lost my backup job configuration.
 I only have the .bkc file.
 Can I restore the backup job?

 Yes.
 Just double-click on the .bkc file.
-Backup4all will be invoked and a new backup job will be created based on the .bkc file.
+Backup4all will be invoked and the backup job will be recreated based on the .bkc file.

 How can I split a backup across several disks?

-Open Backup Properties, go to the Type page and press Advanced.
-You can choose a predefined split size or define a custom one.
+Open Backup Properties, go to the Compression page.
+Under the "Split" section, you can choose a predefined split size or define a custom one.
 Spanning is automatically done when the removable disk is full.